Few meteors – but fireballs!

-The reason why is still unknown, but one hypothesis is that more space debris litters this section of Earth’s orbit.
+The reason [for spring fireballs] is still unknown, but one hypothesis is that more space debris litters this section of Earth’s orbit.

-NASA scientists have set up a network of ground cameras that track and record video of meteors flaming overhead.
-The footage can be used to pinpoint a meteor’s orbit and origin.
-Watch the video to learn more.
+NASA scientists at one time set up a network of ground cameras in order to track and record video of meteors flaming overhead.
+The footage could be used to pinpoint a meteor’s orbit and origin.
+The video below – which is from 2011 – explains more: